vtex/styleguide/react/components/Alert/README.md

       autoClose={3000}
       onClose={() => console.log("Auto closed after 3000ms!")}
     >
-      Congrats!
       Your recovery code was printed and the app authenticator was sucessfully validated.
     </Alert>
   </div>
 </div>